 Parties that may have contributed waste to the site.
-The Environmental Protection Agency (EPA) uses document reviews, site investigations, interviews, information supplied in response to information request letters, and title searches to determine a party’s liability for cleanup at a Superfund site.
+The United States Environmental Protection Agency (USEPA) uses document reviews, site investigations, interviews, information supplied in response to information request letters, and title searches to determine a party’s liability for cleanup at a Superfund site.

-The process used by the Environmental Protection Agency (EPA) based on readily available information to determine if a particular site poses any threat to human health or the environment.
+The process used by the United States Environmental Protection Agency (USEPA) based on readily available information to determine if a particular site poses any threat to human health or the environment.
 It also makes recommendations where appropriate about possible further investigation or evaluation for corrective actions.
 See preliminary assessment section.